manchumahara/ninja-forms-wooorders-field/readme.txt

 == Description ==

-This plugins adds Woocommerce Orders dropdown selection for logged in users, useful for support form.
+This plugins adds Woocommerce Orders dropdown selection field for Ninja forms for logged in users, useful for support form.

 == Installation ==